ootbingo/oot-bingo-generator/doc/GENERATOR.md

 Index **23** belongs to the square with difficulty **25** (row5/col4), index **16** belongs to the square with difficulty **24** (row4/col2) and index **14** belongs to the square with difficulty **23** (row3/col5).

-The next index is **12**, which is the center square (happens to have difficulty 5).
-Then the diagonal square indices follow in random order (**8**, **24**, **20**, **18**, **6**, **4**, **0**).
-Note that index **24** is also on a diagonal, but it already appeared earlier in the list because its square has difficulty **24**.
+The next index is **12**, which is the center square.
+Then the diagonal square indices follow in random order (**8**, ** 24**, **20**, **18**, **6**, **4**, **0**).
+It's worth nothing that index number **24** is also on a diagonal, but it appeared earlier in the list because its square has a difficulty of **24**.

 The next indices belong to all the other squares, in random order.

 ## Picking goals

 To fill the board with goals, the generator first picks the first square from the population order, and tries to pick a goal for it.
-If it succeeds, it picks the next square from the population order, and continues until all square have a goal.
+If it succeeds, it picks the next square from the population order, and continues until all squares have a goal.
 If it fails to find any goal for a square that meets all the requirements, it gives up.

-The `iterations` parameter of the generator decides how many times it will retry to generate a board for a certain seed.
+The `iterations` parameter of the generator decides how many times it will try to generate a board for a certain seed before giving up.
 Usually this is a high number, like **100**.
 Every iteration it starts 'from scratch' with an empty board, but the rng will be different, allowing for a new chance to possibly succeed.

 Every time the generator tries to fill a square, the `pickGoalForPosition()` function is called.
 This looks at the desired time of the square, and tries to pick a goal from the goal list that is close in length to that desired time.
-The `initialOffset` parameters determines how much (in minutes) the length of a goal on this square may from the desired time.
-Then the `getShuffledGoalsInTimeRange()` function collects and shuffles all goals from the goal list that fall in this range.
+The `initialOffset` parameter determines how much the length of a goal on this square may vary from the desired time.
+The `getShuffledGoalsInTimeRange()` function then gathers and shuffles all goals from the goal list that fall within this time range.

 One by one, the generator takes a goal from this list and tries to pick it for this square.
 If it's already on the board, or if it causes too much synergy in a row (or with any other goal when it's a blackout), it continues to the next square.
 If none of the goals fit, the time range gets widened, which means the generator will also accept goals for this square when they deviate a little more from the desired time.
-The `maximumOffset` parameter determines what the maximum allowed difference between desired time and actual goal length can be.
+The `maximumOffset` parameter determines the maximum allowed difference between the desired time and the actual goal length.

-Apart from skipping over the complicated part, the *synergy calculations*, these were all the steps involved in generating a board.
+The synergy calculations themselves were left out of this explanation.
+Apart from those, we just went over all the steps involved in generating a board!

 ### Example

 The first square to fill in the population order was the one with index **23** (next to last square of row5).
 As usual, this is the square with the highest desired time, 18m45s.
-The generator now looks at all the goals in the goal list which have durations that are at most one minute away from the desired time.
+The generator now looks at all the goals in the goal list that have durations that are at most one minute away from the desired time.
 In this case, that's all goals with a length between 17m45s and 19m45s:

 * Beat the Spirit Temple (18m25s)
 * 1 Skulltula from each Adult Dungeon (17m45s)